Board & Staff

-The Chapel Hill-Carrboro Chamber of Commerce is a business leadership organization governed by a 32-member Board of Directors, run by a dynamite staff of 8, and supported by community investors.
-The Chamber advocates for members' business interests and the interests of our local business community; connects members with the people and information they need to thrive, promote a thriving economy and community, and help members save money,
+The Chamber is governed by a 34-member Board of Directors, run by a dynamite staff of eight, and supported by dozens of volunteers.
+Together with nearly 1,000 member enterprises, we advocate for the business interests of our community, connect members with the people and information they need to thrive, promote a thriving economy and community, and help members save money,

-Helen Antipov, Membership Committee Chair, Meridian Senior Living
+Helen Antipov, Membership Committee Chair, Brookdale Chapel Hill

 William Ingram, Durham Tech